JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/084_Binary_Tree_BFS_102._Binary_Tree_Level_Order_Traversal.md

 ### Solution 2: Using Recursion

 An alternative approach is to use recursion to achieve level order traversal.
 This involves using a helper function to traverse the tree and collect nodes at each level.

-1. **Helper Function**: Define a recursive helper function that takes the current node, the current level, and the result list as arguments.

-2. **Base Case**: If the current node is null, return immediately.

-3. **Level Processing**: If the result list does not have a list for the current level, add a new list.

-4. **Add Node**: Add the current node's value to the list corresponding to the current level.

-5. **Recursive Calls**: Recursively call the helper function for the left and right children, incrementing the level by 1.

 Here's the Java code for the recursive approach: